atlas-jswank/atlas-jswank.github.io/src/content/blog/react-testing.md

 `;
 ```

-Alertnativley you can use `toMatchInlineSnapshot()` matcher to output the snapshot inline in the test.
+Alternatively you can use `toMatchInlineSnapshot()` matcher to output the snapshot inline in the test.
 This works well for small components but can be a bit verbose for larger components.

-**6. Handling Snapshot Changes:**
+**4. Handling Snapshot Changes:**

 If you make changes to the Button component (e.g., changing the label or adding styles), the next test run will fail if the output no longer matches the snapshot.
 If the changes are intentional, you can update the snapshot by running: